8 tips for destressing before your wedding

 Meditation has been proven to reduce stress.
 If you’ve never meditated before, there are loads of guided meditations you can follow, including apps and YouTube videos.
 All you need is a comfortable space with minimal distractions.
 Simply meditate for 15 minutes a day, and you’ll feel calmer

 There’s no better way to reduce stress than to schedule a spa day for yourself.
 Book a facial, massage, or manicure, and watch your stress instantly melt away.

 6. Plan your time

 Planning your schedule for the next week and delegating tasks to others will help you feel less stressed about your wedding.
-Invest in a quality planner to keep track of your to-do lists or use your iCal to schedule appointments for each one of your tasks.
+Invest in a quality planner to keep track of your to-do lists or use your Google calendar to schedule appointments for each one of your tasks.
 Once you plan and create to-do lists, you won’t feel so overwhelmed.

 7. Designate a to-go person

 Find a friend or family member who can be your go-to person.
 They should know as much about the wedding as you do.
 Your go-to person should be able to help you when unanticipated situations arise, such as issues with arranging photos with the photographer.
-If you feel too overwhelmed, don’t be afraid to give your go-to person your cell phone so that you can take a break from answering questions.
+If you feel too overwhelmed, don’t be afraid to give your go-to person your smartphone so that you can take a break from answering others' questions.

 8. Plan fun outings

 You’ll probably have a number of guests in town for your wedding.
 Indulge in some self-care the week before your wedding by arranging some fun outings with your loved ones.
 But remember to limit yourself to just a few activities to avoid over-scheduling yourself.